 In 2012, Potter passed away peacefully aged 83 after a short battle with cancer.
 Only two weeks earlier, he had been at his desk.
 A recipient of the famed Maurice O’Shea Award for service to the wine industry in 1992, Potter was also awarded an Order of Australia Medal (OAM) for service to Australian manufacturing, and is widely recognised as a true pioneer by his peers.
 He had been intimately involved in, and had donated both time and money, to Australia’s education system, including the creation and development of the Oenology course at Charles Sturt University Wagga Wagga campus (with the “Ron Potter Centre” named in his honour).
 Potter also made a significant and generous contribution to the Ron Potter Fermentation Facility, that was developed for, and to this day is used by, Wine Science students at the University of Adelaide.

-The day-to-day operation of the business has been handed down to a younger generation, with A&G directly employing children and grandchildren of the Potter and Irving families.
-It is now a proudly third-generation family-owned and -operated business, working with the same principles of fairness, transparency, hard work and dedication with which it began.
+The Potter and Irving families are an integral part of the A&G story and have created a proud legacy which has now been handed on to the next generation to manage and protect.
+Today, A&G is a proudly third-generation family-owned and -operated business, working with the same principles of fairness, transparency, hard work and dedication with which it began.
 It is resolute in its commitment to its many and varied employees, and towards honesty, integrity and dedication to the development and growth of Australia’s manufacturing sector.
 A&G’s Head Office remains at the same site where it all began, next door to the family home that Ronald and Fran built together and (despite their success) lived in their whole lives together.